 INDIN 2015 (July, Cambridge, UK)

 At INDIN we held 12-panel members from industry & academia panel addressing 3 primary topics:

 - Security Challenges in Industrial Internet of Things

 The discussion was set as a keynote session and the attendees engaged with the panel.

 An Industry session and an Industry Executive Panel session focused on key IEEE IES technology areas of interest to IES members.

-- Vehicle Electrification: Scoping multiple issues surrounding vehicle electrification and the transportation electrification in general including power needs, control, and informatics required to enable products in this area.
+- Vehicle Electrification: Scoping multiple issues surrounding vehicle electrification and transportation electrification in general including power needs, control, and informatics required to enable products in this area.

 - Robotics: A critical technology for Japan and the rest of the world with growth in robots capabilities from service robots to surgery and manufacturing assistance.